BradleyCodeU/birdgame/README.md

    - american crow site:wikimedia.org

 3. Find a GOOD IMAGE of the bird.
+   - Not blurry
-   Good image = Not blurry.
-You can see the full body of the bird (not just the head).
+   - You can see the full body of the bird (not just the head)
+   - Landscape or square image (not portrait orientation)

 4. Copy/paste the URL for a good image below the bird name.
    The URL should begin with https://upload.wikimedia... etc.